Adnan Čustović

-Adnan Čustović (born 16 April 1978) is a Bosnian professional football manager and former player.
+Adnan Čustović (born 16 April 1978) is a Bosnian professional football manager and former player who is currently an assistant manager at Persian Gulf Pro League club Zob Ahan.

 Club career

 Čustović started his career at local side Velež Mostar in 1991, before joining Slovenian Second League team Triglav Kranj in 1996.
 He later moved to France, where he played for Ligue 1 and Ligue 2 teams Le Havre, Laval and Amiens.
 On 21 December 2005, after three years, he left Mouscron and moved to Gent.

 In 2010, Čustović joined Germinal Beerschot, who loaned him out to the successor of his previous club Mouscron, namely Mouscron-Péruwelz in 2012.
 After the loan, he left for Belgian Second Division team Tournai. Čustović finished his playing career at Tournai in 2014, retiring at the age of 36.

 International career

 Čustović made his debut for the Bosnia and Herzegovina national team against Norway on 24 March 2007.
 On 2 June 2007, he experienced his first notable moment for the national team by scoring his first international goal when he headed the winner over Turkey from a corner kick taken by Mirko Hrgović.

 He has earned a total of 5 caps, scoring 1 goal.
 His final international was a September 2007 European Championship qualification match against Moldova.